tnakagome/exray/README.md

 - exitonly : Only write the latest exception call stacks when exit() is called in the target application, and all exceptions after exit() is called.
 - logfile=filename : The library writes information to stderr by default.
 This option redirects the output to specified file.
 - maxframes=n : Limit the number of frames written to this value in each dump.
 Hardcoded limit is 100 frames.
 - outputfilter=exception-name|... : Pipe-separated (|) list of name of exceptions that will be excluded from output.
-Useful when you see numerous number of insignificant exceptions. you can write partial name of exceptions.
+Useful when you see numerous number of insignificant exceptions.
+You can write partial name of exceptions.
 For example, "InteractiveAugmentedIOException" will match the exception name in the above example.
 - pthread : Enable stack frame dumps from pthread functions.
 This only takes effect when you include src/interpose/PThead.cpp into the build (modules.mk).
 See the .cpp file for the target pthread functions.

 # Symbol Demangling